Xylon2/todefer/README.md

 ```

 ### Server
-First you need a Debian server with these packages installed from apt:
+You need a Debian server with these packages installed from apt:
 - postgresql
 - redis
 - default-jre